-When you incur an eligible expense, you must submit a claim reimbursement request to the Spending Account Administrator.
+When you incur an eligible expense, you must submit a claim reimbursement request to the Spending Account Administrator within the time frames specified under the Claims Instructions outlined in Appendix 1 of this SPD.
 If the Spending Account Administrator determines that your claim is valid, you will be reimbursed for your eligible expenses as soon as is administratively feasible after it has been submitted.

 You may submit a claim for any eligible expense arising during the Plan Year at any time during the period that begins when the expense is incurred.
-Remember, though, you will only be reimbursed from the DCFSA to the extent that there are sufficient funds in the DCFSA to cover your request.
+Remember, though, you can't be reimbursed for any total expenses above the amount contributed by you plus any unused carryover amounts from the previous Plan Year.